 If you are a qualified solicitor, qualified lawyer from another jurisdiction, or a legal academic and you wish to practise as a barrister in England and Wales, you need to transfer to the Bar.
 Depending on your qualifications and experience, you may be exempt from some or all of the requirements for training for the Bar.
 Some of these exemptions may be granted subject to passing academic and/or vocational component assessments as a Bar Transfer Test (BTT) candidate.
-During 2021-22 the BSB received 325 fully completed applications to transfer to the Bar of England and Wales of which 324 were successful.
-The qualifications and experience required of those who succeeded in transferring to the Bar are set out in detail below.

 The rules and requirements relating to transferring qualified lawyers and the BTT can be found in Part 7 of the Bar Qualification Manual.